tkawka/AWSCDKTest/README.md

 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+# Author - Tom Kawka

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This is a project for the AWS Infrastructure with TypeScript: Getting Started Pluralsight course (https://app.pluralsight.com/library/courses/aws-infrastructure-typescript-getting-started/table-of-contents)

 ## Useful commands